Kripalu Guest Stories: Lauren M.

-I came to Kripalu’s Integrative Weight Loss program (IWL) to address my own lifelong issues with food and weight, as well as to bring new ideas and energy to my work as an occupational therapist with students with significant physical, learning, and behavioral disabilities.
+I came to Kripalu’s The Kripalu Approach to Diet: An Integrative Weight Loss Program (IWL) to address my own lifelong issues with food and weight, as well as to bring new ideas and energy to my work as an occupational therapist with students with significant physical, learning, and behavioral disabilities.

 I learned so much from the wonderful faculty.
 I now have the tools to make small, but lasting changes.
 Here are the top 10 results from the tools they sent me home with: